-Supporting a child who has self-harmed:
+Supporting a child/young person who has self-harmed:

-a guide for professionals that work in non-healthcare settings in Surrey
+a guide for professionals that work in non-healthcare settings in Surrey is urgent treatment needed?

-Treat the person with respect, dignity and compassion, with an awareness of cultural sensitivity
+Try to respond calmly and with compassion.
+Treat the person with respect, dignity and with an awareness of cultural sensitivity.

-Step 1

-Assess the severity of the injury
+Step 1 Assess the severity of the injury